When you create a GOV.UK Notify account, you’ll start in trial mode. This lets you try out the service, but has some restrictions in place.

 You can remove these restrictions by going live.

 - send up to 50 text messages and emails per day

 - send messages to yourself and other people in your team

 When you send a message, it moves through different states in Notify.

-This means that we’ve accepted the message and are sending it to our delivery providers.
+This means that we’ve sent the message to our providers and are waiting for delivery information.

 You’ll see this when Notify has successfully delivered a message to user’s email inbox or phone.

 Notify won’t tell you if a user has opened or read a message.